 The Democrats have previously accused the government of disrespecting Constitutional Court judgements (after the Court rejected Yingluck's bill to restore a fully-elected Senate), thus the Democrat lawyer was careful not to challenge the Court's validation of the election.
 The lawyer, Wiratana Kalayasiri, said, "This case is over.
 But if the government does anything wrong again, we will make another complaint."

 The PDRC protesters are still occupying several intersections in Bangkok, though they closed two of their camps at the start of this month.
 The protest sites are almost totally deserted during the daytime, though more protesters arrive in the evenings.
 Some sites resemble street markets rather than political demonstrations.
-(Also, Suthep has failed four times to appear at the Criminal Court to answer murder charges relating to Black May 2010.)
+(Also, Suthep has failed four times to appear at the Criminal Court to answer murder charges relating to the 2010 military massacre.)

-More than a month after Suthep's "Bangkok shutdown" protest escalation, the police have begun an attempt at reclaiming some of the blockaded buildings and roads.
+More than a month after Suthep's 'Shutdown Bangkok' protest escalation, the police have begun an attempt at reclaiming some of the blockaded buildings and roads.
 Yesterday, four protesters and a police officer were killed at Phan Fah near Democracy Monument.
 Protesters attacked the police with grenades and gunfire, and the police responded with live ammunition.